ibm-cloud-docs/vmwaresolutions/vmonic/faq_byol.md

 ## What is BYOL for Cloud Foundation instances?

-Bring Your Own License, which is known as BYOL, is a new feature in the V1.8 release that allows you to use your own VMware licenses for one or more of the following VMware components when ordering Cloud Foundation instances:
+Bring Your Own License, which is known as BYOL, is a feature available in V1.8 and later releases that allows you to use your own VMware licenses for one or more of the following VMware components when ordering VMware Cloud Foundation instances:
 * vCenter Server
 * vSphere
 * vSAN
 * NSX

-If you select to use your own license for a VMware component and provide a valid license key for it, no license is ordered from IBM for this component and no monthly license charges are incurred to your SoftLayer account for this component.
+If you select to use your own license for a VMware component and provide a valid license key for it, no license is ordered from IBM for this component and no monthly license charges are incurred to your IBM Bluemix Infrastructure (SoftLayer) account for this component.

 ## What license editions and CPU quantities are required for BYOL?